abrosid/symfonySOAP/README.md

 ## Tests

-If the `phpunit` is included to the `$PATH`, i.e. is set as a system variable, the following commands are for php unit testing.
+If the `phpunit` is included to the `$PATH`, i.e. is set as a system variable, the following commands are avialable for unit testing.

 All testings: